Black Hills & Buffalo Roundup

 The Days of ’76 Museum is a repository for the horse drawn wagons and stage coaches, carriages, clothing, memorabilia and archives generated by the Celebration.

-We take the scenic route through the Black Hills to Deadwood where we enjoy a city tour with “Alkali Ike."
-A trip to Devil's Tower, the very first official United States National Monument, thrills us.
-The rest of the afternoon is free time to enjoy the frontier-town atmosphere.
-We lodge one night at the Arbuckle Lodge Gillette.
+We take the scenic route through the Black Hills to Deadwood where we enjoy a city tour with Kevin Costner’s Original Deadwood Tour Guide.
+A trip to Devil’s Tower, the very first official United States National Monument, thrills us.
+Prepare for a cute-overload with the park’s prairie dog town.
+The town spans 40 acres and is home to over 600 residents.
+Prairie dogs are not only cute, they are also a keystone species vital to the park’s ecosystem.
+Enjoy a farewell dinner with the group and lodge one night at the Arbuckle Lodge Gillette.

 We leave the Black Hills behind and drive south through eastern Wyoming and northern Colorado where we often see herds of antelope.
-We stop at the Fort Laramie National Historic Site Visitors Center.
+We stop at the Fort Laramie National Historic Site Visitors Center and enjoy a stop for lunch.
 We continue to Denver to lodge one night.